 Which Protein Powder Works Best?

-The protein powder you choose will affect the flavor and texture of the protein pancakes. this recipe was made with Genuine Health Fermented Protein Powder.
+The protein powder you choose will affect the flavor and texture of the protein pancakes.
+This recipe was made with Genuine Health Fermented Protein Powder, I use it for my chocolate protein pancakes, too.

 Like anything else, the quality of the ingredients matters.
 So long as the protein powder you choose is a healthy blend, these pancakes will be too.
 Protein is the best way to break a fast and provide your body with the fuel it needs to kick off the day.
 With minimal ingredients and 28 grams of protein per serving, these pancakes make a tasty, healthy option.